Anesthesia Technician Schools

 • Accreditation: CAAHEP

-Pasadena City College: On the west coast, aspiring anesthesia technicians can study at Pasadena City College in Pasadena, California.
-PCC offers a two-year program that culminates in a certificate of achievement and an associate of science degree.
+On the west coast, aspiring anesthesia technicians can study at Pasadena City College in Pasadena, California.
+PCC offers a two-year program culminating in a certificate of achievement and an associate of science degree.

 • Location: Pasadena, CA